10deepaktripathi/Propenity_Modelling_For_Products/README.md

 ![Chart](charts/result1.png)

 The above plot is showing the hit rates of all the models at different ranks.
-X-axes denotes rank and Y-axes denotes HitRate.
+X-axes denotes rank and Y-axes denotes HitRate.</br>

 Then I compared how well these models are when compared to popularity-based models,